openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ### Reporting logs

-  Pipeline as Code can report the logs of the tasks to the [OpenShift Console](https://docs.openshift.com/container-platform/latest/web_console/web-console.html), the [Tekton Dashboard](https://tekton.dev/docs/dashboard/) or if you have your own give you flexibility to link to your custom Dashboard.
+  Pipelines-as-Code can report the logs of the tasks to the [OpenShift Console](https://docs.openshift.com/container-platform/latest/web_console/web-console.html), the [Tekton Dashboard](https://tekton.dev/docs/dashboard/) or if you have your own give you flexibility to link to your custom Dashboard.

 #### OpenShift Console

-  Pipelines as Code will automatically detect the OpenShift Console and link the logs of the tasks to the public URL of the OpenShift Console.
+  Pipelines-as-Code will automatically detect the OpenShift Console and link the logs of the tasks to the public URL of the OpenShift Console.

 #### [Tekton Dashboard](https://tekton.dev/docs/dashboard/)